Canlhan/Ecommerce-java/README.md

 # Ecommerce-java
-Mezuniyet projemin  java backend  kısmı.
+this project is backend of my graduated project